yarnpkg/berry/.github/ISSUE_TEMPLATE/compatibility.md

 Compatibility issues go in two categories:

-- Either they are actionable (for instance the problem is that Yarn doesn't is missing the `gist:` protocol), in which case you should open either a bug or an enhancement.
+- Either they are actionable (for instance the problem is that Yarn is missing support for the `gist:` protocol), in which case you should open either a bug (or an enhancement in this particular case).

-- Or they are not actionable (for instance the relevant package is throwing "accessing undeclared dependency" errors), in which case you should open a Discussion, and probably open a bug upstream.
+- Or they are not actionable (for instance the relevant package is throwing "accessing undeclared dependency" errors), in which case you should open a Discussion, and probably also an upstream bug.

 Some other important notes: